-- Once you arrange 10,332 euros and all the documents mentioned-above then visit the nearest branch of Kotak Mahindra bank.
-Tell the receptionist or operations manager that you want to open a blocked account to apply for Germany’s student visa.
-Also, ask them, is they have the experience to open this account?
+- Once you arrange 11,208 euros and all the documents mentioned above then visit the nearest branch of Kotak Mahindra bank.
+Tell the receptionist or operations manager that you want to open a blocked account to apply for a German student visa.
+Also, ask them, if they have the experience to open this account.
 If their answer is no, you have to go to Kotak Mahindra bank’s main branch.
 It is necessary to ask because most bank employees don’t know about this account and can make mistakes.
 So, clarify first and then proceed.

 Things to do after arrival in Germany:

 Once you land in Germany, relax one day and then try to open a student account in the local German bank.
 You are free to choose any bank to open a student account.
 This German bank account is necessary to get all the blocked amounts from Kotak Mahindra bank.
 Before finalizing any bank account, you can review this comparison of all students’ accounts that German banks offer.
 This comparison will help to choose the best bank account.

 Share account details with Kotak Mahindra bank after opening a student account in the desired German bank.
 Also, request them to transfer all the money to your German bank account.
 In the next few days, the funds will arrive in your account, and you can enjoy your stay in Germany.